VMS19/Inhalator/rasp_init/image_creation.md

 When dd is done, you will have a valid image to flash to many ventilators!
 You can use dd to flash the SD cards, or, on Windows, use an imaging app such as Win32DiskImager.
 ## Bonus: Creating an upgrade package
-If you have an already working ventilator, you might want to update it's software without taking out the SD card and re-flashing it.
+If you have an already working ventilator, you might want to update its software without taking out the SD card and re-flashing it.
 Luckily, the Inhalator app support software updates.
 Those updates require an upgrade package: a compressed file of the app.
 This package is extracted from another Raspberry pi.
 You can use the same setup used to create the image for creating the upgrade package.
 After you've finished dumping the SD card, insert it back to the Raspberry pi.
 Turn it on and wait for the app to launch.
 Open up a terminal using `ctrl + alt + t`, and type the following:

     sudo systemctl stop inhalator.service